cascadium/wsl-windows-toolbar-launcher/README.md

 The script expects to be run **within** the WSL execution environment with:

-* A complete WSL install ready with bash and python3 installed.
+* A complete WSL install ready with bash, python3 and python3-pip installed.
 * An **X11 Server** running on your **windows host** (e.g. X410, Xming etc).
 This server must be *reachable* from your WSL env (test with something like `wsl.exe -- source ~/.bashrc ; xterm"`).
   If this fails, check your `DISPLAY` variable (more details in [troubleshooting](#troubleshooting)).